-Customer Agencies can establish and monitor both legally established and internally developed budget plans in Oracle to ensure obligations are authorized and recorded.
+Customer agencies can establish and monitor both legally established and internally developed budget plans in Oracle to ensure obligations are authorized and recorded.
 Budget plans can be established at various accounting strings at the allocation levels.

-Budget execution system controls can be set to prevent spending beyond the budget plan amount or allow spending over the budget plan amount at any level of the budget plan.
-Spending beyond the apportionment and appropriation levels (legal levels) is prohibited.
+Budget execution system controls can be set to prevent beyond the budget plan amount or allow expenditures amount at any level of the budget plan.
+Expenditures beyond the apportionment and appropriation levels (legal levels) is prohibited.
 System controls are designed to prevent the user from apportioning more than was appropriated and allocating more than was apportioned.
-Decisions on control settings that permit or prevent spending beyond other budget plan levels are determined by the Customer Agency.
+Decisions on control settings that permit or prevent expenditures beyond other budget plan determined by the customer agency.
 System controls are applied at the fund level after passage of appropriation legislation and a high-level budget is loaded at the appropriation level.
-Upon receipt and input of a detailed financial plan, controls are established at the allocation level when desired by the Customer Agency.
+Upon receipt and input of a detailed financial plan, controls are established at the allocation level when desired by the customer agency.

-Budget execution settings are determined by the Customer Agency and set-up in Oracle by the ARC Service Desk Branch (SDB).
-System settings are reviewed with the Customer Agency on an annual basis.
+Budget execution settings are determined by the customer agency and set-up in Oracle by the USB staff.
+System settings are reviewed with the customer agency on an annual basis, input by USB staff, and then reviewed by a supervisor for completeness and accuracy.